 · 5.
 Sump-pump

-Just like the sole of your feet act to pump blood and lymphatic fluid back up towards your heart, the pelvic floor muscles act as a pump for the pelvis.
+Just like the soles of your feet act to pump blood and lymphatic fluid back up towards your heart, the pelvic floor muscles act as a pump for the pelvis.

 5 top myths about pelvic floor muscles